On this page...

 - Just because I'm hurting, doesn't mean I'm hurt

-The second rule, Begin with the end in mind, also makes me ask myself in the dead of night, at my funeral, what do I want others to say about me?
+The second rule, Beginning with the end in mind, also makes me ask myself in the dead of night, at my funeral, what do I want others to say about me?
 What value am I creating?
 I hope others say that I am a good daughter, a good mother, and a good wife.
 I hope people say that Doris has helped many of us, giving us hope and sustenance when we are most confused and helpless.
 The brands and products created by Doris have given us new energy.
 With that in mind, I found my way.

 The third rule is First Comes First.
 When I am busy, I am willing to stop and accompany my parents, cook meals for my husband, go to the gym, and read books.
 Focus on the second quadrant: things that are important but not urgent.
 I made Covey's schedule, and when I made my plan, I drew a weekly schedule that included not only work but also time for rest and company.